danielmichaels/faasd-digital-ocean/README.md

 `task output`

 The login and password for the newly created `faasd` instance will be output to the terminal.
-Copy and paste the output and it will log you into your faasd instance.
+Copy and paste the output, and it will log you into your faasd instance.
 From here you will be able to manage the instead using `faas-cli`.

 **Destroy**